peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Sep.
+8, 2023

+Completed comprehensive reading on AWS, enhancing cloud computing knowledge and understanding.

+Created and edited a Snakefile, strengthening proficiency in VS Code.

+Developed a standardized slide template for use case descriptions, improving clarity and consistency across presentations.

+Contributed to team meetings, offering insights and ideas for the CONVERGE project.

+Enhanced technical skills by watching and analyzing five tutorial videos on Camtavia.

+Verified contract end dates and provided timely updates to key personnel.

+Refined use case template by switching focus from product to system/feature/functionality, improving relevance and applicability.

+Improved visual appeal and effectiveness of CSTAR Benefits slide, enhancing audience engagement and understanding.

+Developed a detailed documentation for authorizing laptops to CONVERGE, streamlining onboarding process.

+Participated in an ArgoCD Demo, expanding knowledge on declarative and version-controlled software deployments.

+Constructed comprehensive documentation on integrating CONVERGE workstation with GitLab, facilitating better workflow management.

+Created detailed guide on connecting a Snake file to GitLab, simplifying complex processes for team members.

+Completed newly assigned training, continuously improving professional skills and knowledge.

+## Sep.
 1, 2023
 Participated in team meetings to discuss project scope and progress, including a focus on the CONVERGE project and DevOps transition from Weka to S3.

 Contributed to the development of Snakemake documentation, conducting a review and refinement process to ensure comprehensive content.

 Completed an AWS module and prepared for an AWS quiz, reinforcing knowledge of cloud computing and data management platforms.

 Initiated a process to maintain the MasterDeck as a single source of truth amid multiple existing versions, emphasizing efficient and accurate content management.

 Oversaw the completion of the first week's AWS course, aligning with curriculum timelines and ensuring quality of instructional material.

 Managed updates to the company's online presence, including website and presentation content edits, font size adjustments, and link functionality enhancements.

 Engaged in a walkthrough to acquire Terminal access to Snakemake, enhancing operational capabilities.

 Assessed AWS CLI needs, preparing for necessary updates or modifications.

 Led the creation of visually engaging presentation content, including the development of a CSTAR benefits slide and a CSTAR Scope slide.

 Met with the CONVERGE team to identify necessary project documentation, ensuring all relevant information is accurately presented.

 Removed unauthorized logos from slide screenshots, adhering to copyright laws and organizational policies.

 Updated the advisory board list, ensuring all relevant stakeholders are accurately represented.

 Explored the process of templatizing websites and decks, aiming to streamline content creation and management.

 Contributed to the creation of a CSTAR slide for Inventory, enhancing the presentation's comprehensive nature.

 Executed a thorough review of managing a Snakemake job, ensuring proficient understanding and execution of tasks.

 Revised the CONVERGE Getting Started guide to improve user experience, including setting links to open in a new tab.

 Successfully hid the Solution Framework from the toolbar, enhancing website navigation and user interface.

 ## Aug.
 11, 2023